Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 molecular_dynamics

-A molecular dynamics simulation code has been created for applications of relativistic and electromagnetic fields in three dimensions, as for nanoscale phenomena.
+A molecular dynamics simulation code has been created for relativistic and electromagnetic fields in three dimensions, such as nanoscale phenomena.
 Maxwell equations are solved with Gauss's law for necessary corrections.
 Relativistic particles are then advanced in time.

-The CGS units are used in this code: a_unit= 1.0000d+00 cm, m_unit= 0.9110d-27 g (electron), electron mass e_unit= 4.8032d-10 esu, and t_unit= 1.0000d+00 sec.
+The CGS units are used in this code: a_unit= 1.00d+00 cm, t_unit= 1.00d+00 sec, electron mass m_unit= 0.9110d-27 g and its charge e_unit= 4.8032d-10 esu.
-One finds four files in the simulation: 1) @cnt3-3p8Ca.f03:
+One needs four files in the simulation: 1) @cnt3-3p8Ca.f03:
 Molecular dynamics simulation code, 2) param_em3p8_Ca.h:
-Common parameters of this simulation, 3) Cntemp_config.STARTC: nfigure parameters, 4) p_config_ss.xyz_D150, P135: Pellets
+Common parameters of this simulation, 3) Cntemp_config.STARTC: figure parameters, 4) p_config_ss.xyz_D150, P135: Pellets
 electrons and ions.

 All explicit simulation code must satisfy the Courant condition,